benediktms/benedikt.codes/src/content/blog/using-type-narrowing-as-array-filters-in-typescript.md

 ---
-title: 'Using type narrowing as array filters in TypeScript'
+title: "Using type narrowing as array filters in TypeScript"
 pubDate: 2024-02-25
-description: 'How to use type narrowing to correclty filter a collection of objects in TypeScript'
+description: "How to use type narrowing to correclty filter a collection of objects in TypeScript"
-tags: ['typescript']
+tags: ["typescript"]
 ---

 Sometimes you have a collection of objects that contain some optional properties.